ovh/docs/pages/cloud/private-cloud/creer_un_snapshot/guide.en-gb.md

 A description may also be added for reference.<br>
 If your VM is running, the snapshot process offers two options:

 - Snapshot the virtual machine's memory.
 This will save the VM Ram state, helping with certain applications that may not have commited changes to disk.
-It should also make your snapshot crash resistant, meaning it can be reverted to without powering off the VM.
+It should also make your snapshot crash-resistant, meaning it can be reverted to without powering off the VM.
 - Quiesce guest file system (Needs VMware Tools installed).
 This will bring your VM to a state that is backup suitable: clearing buffers, committing changes to disks...<br>

 If your VM is not running, those options are greyed out.<br>